 The Redwoods

 California’s redwoods are a major draw for nature lovers.
 Big Basin and Henry Cowell Redwoods State Parks are two prime spots to walk among these towering trees.
-Plan a day hike or a picnic to appreciate these giants up close.
+Plan a hike or a picnic, and check current trail conditions and closures before you go (weather and seasonal maintenance can affect access).

 Pescadero